KamillaKlavsen/KamillaKlavsen/README.md

 I'm a Multimedia Designer with a bachelor in Web Development

-- 🔭 currently looking for a frontend job
+- 🔭 Looking for a frontend or design job
+- 🌱 Currently working on becoming a certified React Developer from Udemy
 - 🔧 WebDev and UX/UI Design